cloud-gov/cg-site/_docs/deployment/assets.md

 ### Build assets on CI

 For applications [deployed from a continuous integration service]({{ site.baseurl }}{% link _docs/management/continuous-deployment.md %}), building assets on CI is a natural fit.
-Before deploying to cloud.gov, the CI service runs the asset build process.
-Then the compiled assets are pushed to cloud.gov along with the application code.
+Before deploying to Cloud.gov, the CI service runs the asset build process.
+Then the compiled assets are pushed to Cloud.gov along with the application code.
 Here's a minimal example for Travis CI:

 ```yaml
 # .travis.yml